AWunder2003/Asian-option-pricing/README.md

 # Asian-option-pricing
 Asian option pricing using Talbot- contour integrals for inverting Laplace transform.
 Also a simple MLP code for figuring out pricing time using MLP.
+Also a Physics Informed Neural Network for Asian option pricing in Heston model.